Broadway theatre: 2020s: COVID-19 and aftermath

 During the COVID-19 shutdown, the Shubert Organization, the Nederlander Organization, and Jujamcyn had pledged to increase racial and cultural diversity in their theaters, including naming at least one theater for a Black theatrical personality.
 The August Wilson Theatre, owned by Jujamcyn, had been renamed after Black playwright August Wilson in 2005.
 The Shuberts announced in March 2022 that the Cort Theatre, which was under renovation at the time, would be renamed after actor James Earl Jones.
 In June 2022, the Nederlanders announced that the Brooks Atkinson Theatre would be renamed after Lena Horne, The James Earl Jones Theatre was rededicated in September 2022, while the Lena Horne Theatre was rededicated that November.

 While existing musicals and revivals continued with acceptable returns post-2021, most newly-created musicals have struggled in the post-coronavirus era.
-As of September 2025, just three post-2021 musicals reported profits: MJ, & Juliet, and Six.
+As of January 2026, just four post-2021 musicals reported profits: MJ, & Juliet, Six, and The Outsiders.
 Various explanations have been offered.
 Putting on a musical is substantially more expensive than earlier, with more money tied up in salaries, equipment, rent, and fees; but ticket prices have not risen proportionately.
 The pandemic meant a glut of shows were written and waiting to be performed, then all competed with each other for attention in a short period.